Masta Killa

-Jamel Irief (born Elgin Turner; August 18, 1969), better known by his stage name Masta Killa, is an American rapper and member of the Wu-Tang Clan.
-Though one of the lesser-known members of the group (he was featured on only one track on their 1993 debut album Enter the Wu-Tang (36 Chambers)), he has been prolific on Clan group albums and solo projects since the mid-1990s.
-He released his debut album No Said Date in 2004 to positive reviews, and has since released three additional albums.
+Jamel Irief (born Elgin Evander Turner; August 18, 1969), better known by his stage name Masta Killa, is an American rapper and member of the Wu-Tang Clan.
+He was only featured on one track on their 1993 debut album Enter the Wu-Tang (36 Chambers), but has been prolific on Clan group albums and solo projects since the mid-1990s.
+He released his debut album No Said Date in 2004 to positive reviews, and has since released four additional albums.

 Career

 Born in Brooklyn, New York City, Masta Killa was the last member to join the Wu-Tang Clan; consequently he did not appear on the group's debut single "Protect Ya Neck".
 He was also the only member who was not a rapper at the time of the group's formation.
 He was extensively mentored by the GZA during his early days with the group, evident in the similar flow they both employ.
 He derived his rap name from the 1978 kung fu film Shaolin Master Killer, (Shao Lin san shi liu fang).
-Masta only appeared on one track on the Wu-Tang Clan's first album, in the closing verse to "Da Mystery of Chessboxin".
+Masta Killa only appeared on one track on the Wu-Tang Clan's first album, Enter the Wu-Tang (36 Chambers), in the closing verse to "Da Mystery of Chessboxin'".
 Masta only narrowly made the track, and was almost left off in favor of Killah Priest.
-In fact, on the No Said Date DVD, Killah Priest claims that he and Masta Killa were in competition for the spot on "Da Mystery of Chessboxin'", and while Killah Priest fell asleep, Masta Killa stayed up all night writing and Killah Priest woke up the next morning to Masta Killa's verse.
-During the time period that Enter the Wu-Tang (36 Chambers) was being written, Masta Killa was still developing his skills as a rapper.
+On the No Said Date DVD, Killah Priest claims that he and Masta Killa were in competition for the spot on "Da Mystery of Chessboxin'", and while Killah Priest fell asleep, Masta Killa stayed up all night writing and Killah Priest woke up the next morning to Masta Killa's verse.
+During the time period that Enter the Wu-Tang was being written, Masta Killa was still developing his skills as a rapper.
 Since the other members of Wu-Tang were far more experienced, his verse from "Da Mystery of Chessboxin", was the only thing Masta Killa had written, that was fine tuned to the point that it fit with the verses from the rest of the members.